treiff86/shitters-terminal/README.md

 Configure your token's Name, Ticker, Presale Target, and Rug Exit Vector (Standard LP Yank, Honeypot Lock, Slow Drip Dump, or 99.9% Tax Squeeze).

-Execute targeted Marketing Campaigns: Buy TikTok Shitters, Airdrop to Vitalik's Burner, publish an AI-generated whitepaper, or Host a Toilet Space.
+Execute targeted Marketing Campaigns: Buy TikTok Shitcore shills, Airdrop to Vitalik's Burner, publish an AI-generated whitepaper, or Host a Toilet Space.
 Each action feeds custom hype into a dynamic charting engine, swelling your capital pool.

 Monitor a context-aware Degen Chat Feed that changes behavior based on your token's age, and click the giant red PULL LIQUIDITY button to trigger a multi-layered synthesized cash-flushing noise!